 “And we have the word of the prophets made more certain, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts.
 Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation.
 For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:16-21).

 Words spoken in the past, in “the holy prophets,” are to be taken as truth, as God’s very words and with His authority.

 “Dear friends, this is now my second letter to you.
 I have written both of them as reminders to stimulate you to wholesome thinking.
-I want you to recall the words spoken in the past by the holy prophets and the command given by our Lord and Savior through your apostles” (2 Peter 3:1-2).
+I want you to recall the words spoken in the past by the holy prophets and the command given by our Master and Savior through your apostles” (2 Peter 3:1-2).

 God’s Words were written down by the prophets and apostles, and Peter seems to make it very clear that they are truth, that they have been passed down to us, and that their commands are to be obeyed.

 Those on the side of truth listen to Yeshua.